China/Hong Kong. 2003.

 Hero is a clear attempt to jump aboard the international popularity of Wu Xia cinema that was sparked off by Crouching Tiger.
 Even though Hero has been mounted as a copy of Crouching Tiger, it is a far superior film.
 Where Crouching Tiger had beautifully poetic swordplay, it felt remote and distant from its love story.
 Hero on the other hand has a perfect synthesis of the two.
 Zhang Yimou casts an epically large canvas and fills it with emotions that are bold, vibrant and as important as the visual acrobatics.
 One is swept up in the film’s constrained passions and most of all the story about honour, heroism and sacrifice.
 Contrary to expectation, the film’s climax is not a sword battle but a breathtaking realisation about the Zen-like relationship between sword and wielder.
 Into all of this, Zhang Yimou winds a story that is not unlike a Chinese box of unfolding Rashomon (1950)-like layers where every telling is turned about to reveal it is not the truth at all and a further then shown.

 Also of interest is Zhang Yimou’s subsequent film House of Flying Daggers (2004), a further venture into Wu Xia territory that was designed as a companion piece to Hero and features many of the same creative personnel, and the later Curse of the Golden Flower (2006), which features the same blend of Chinese dynastic setting, martial arts and dreamily exquisite visuals, although is not a work of fantasy.
-Zhang later returned to fantasy with the English-language The Great Wall (2016).
+Zhang later returned to fantasy with the English-language The Great Wall (2016) and made a further Wu Xia drama with Shadow (2018).

 (Winner in this site’s Top 10 Films of 2003 list.
 Winner for Best Director (Zhang Yimou), Nominee for Best Original Screenplay, Best Cinematography, Best Musical Score and Best Production Design at this site’s Best of 2003 Awards).